cloudb2/processus/README.md

 </code></pre>

 **Notice** that ```task 2``` contains ```tasks``` itself.
-Processus allows nesting tasks and does not limit the level of nesting.
+Processus allows nesting of tasks and does not limit the level of nesting.
 This is a powerful feature, but it does make some assumptions:

 1. The parent task opens directly after it's previous sibling